Purchase medication from legitimate websites online. Search for a site to see if it is safe or not recommended.

 Staying informed about safe ways to buy medication is essential.
 Although you may be able to find low-priced medication online, you want to make sure that the site is reputable before making a purchase.

-Out of almost 12,000 websites reviewed by NABP, nearly 95 percent operate out of compliance with NABP patient safety and pharmacy practice standards, or applicable laws.
+Out of over 20,000 websites reviewed by NABP, nearly 95 percent operate out of compliance with NABP patient safety and pharmacy practice standards, or applicable laws.
 The scope of the problem is expansive.

 - 89 percent of illegal online pharmacies reviewed by NABP did not require a prescription for the sale of prescription-only medicine.